About this site

 How many users can I have in my club auction?

-This site is load-tested regularly, and supports around 20 requests per second without issue.
-In practice, this means that 100-200 users can all simultaneously bid, browse lots, etc., without experiencing any slowdowns.
+This site is load-tested regularly, and supports well over 20 requests per second without issue.
+In practice, this means that 200-300 users can all simultaneously bid, browse lots, etc., without experiencing any slowdowns in your online auctions.
 The site does start to slow down when more people than that are using it, but for most fish club auctions, this is more than enough.

 If you anticipate that you'll need to have more users than this, please reach out and let's discuss it further.